 Many of these older Americans choose Phoenix and Chandler to retire.
-Here, they know they can protect their assets, privacy, and loved ones by creating a living trust or a last will and testament.
+Here, they know they can protect their assets, privacy, and loved ones by creating a living trust (either a revocable living trust or an irrevocable living trust) or a last will and testament.

-For probate lawyers, Chandler offers some of the best clients and they can help you answer the question: Do I need a living trust in Arizona?
+For probate lawyers and estate plan attorneys, Chandler offers some of the best clients and they can help you answer the question: Do I need a living trust in Arizona?
 But don't worry, as any estate planning attorney in Arizona can tell you, the Sunshine State has some of the best probate laws in the country concerning living trusts.

-In the following article, you'll learn that when it comes to estate planning, Chandler and Arizona is the perfect place to set up a living trust.
+In the following article, you'll learn why when it comes to estate planning, Arizona is the perfect place to set up a living trust.
+Arizona law for Arizona living trust are some of the best in the country.

 Do I Need a Living Trust?